NataliiaSkopiuk/mlops/docs/kd-user/using.md

 This should report the following:

 ```
-kubedirectorcluster.kubedirector.hpe.com/ubuntu18.04 created
+MLOpscluster.MLOps.hpe.com/ubuntu18.04 created
 ```

 ## Listing KD clusters

-We can run the following to list the KubeDirector clusters:
+We can run the following to list the MLOps clusters:

 ```
-kubectl get KubeDirectorCluster
+kubectl get MLOpsCluster
 ```

 :::info Use your TAB!